-Page 51: The 2020 Calendar can be found on page 11 of this Addendum.
+Pages 79-80: The 2019 Calendar has been replaced with the 2020 Calendar found on page 12 of this Addendum.

-MEDICAL ASSISTING

-DIPLOMA

-9 Months
+MEDICAL ASSISTING DIPLOMA 9 Months

 The Medical Assisting Diploma Program provides training in both administrative and clinical procedures.
 The objective of this Program is to prepare graduates for entry level positions as medical assistants in a clinical or administrative role, to include insurance billing clerks, medical billers, laboratory technicians, or medical receptionist in work locations such as hospitals, clinics, nursing homes, and home health agencies.